go-ozzo/ozzo-validation/UPGRADE.md

 ## Upgrade from 3.x to 4.x
-* We changed the signature of `NewStringRule` method, instead of getting `validator function` and `message`, it now get `validator function` and `ruleName`, this is because of adding the translation feature.
+* We changed the signature of `NewStringRule` method, instead of getting `validator function` and `message`, it now get `validator function` and `translationKey`, this is because of adding the translation feature.
 The following snippet shows how to modify your code if you want to define new string rule:
  ```go
 // 3.x